This chapter explains what Claude Code is, how it differs from other AI tools, and how the roles split between you and it. Reading time: 5 minutes.

 When you use ChatGPT or the chat on claude.ai, you copy-paste code between the conversation and your project.
 It's slow, error-prone, and you lose context with every message.

 Claude Code runs directly on your computer.
 It sees all your files, understands the full architecture of your project, and acts on it in real time.
-It's the difference between asking for directions over the phone and having a copilot sitting next to you in the car.
+The difference between asking for directions over the phone and having a copilot sitting next to you in the car.

 | Criterion | Classic AI chat (ChatGPT, claude.ai) | Claude Code |